University of Edinburgh: Student activism

 There are a number of campaigning societies at the university, including but not limited to the environment and poverty campaigning group People & Planet and the Amnesty International Society.
 International development organisations include Edinburgh Global Partnerships, which was established as a student-led charity in 1990.
-There is also a significant left-wing presence on campus, including an anti-austerity group, Edinburgh University Anarchist Society, Edinburgh University Socialist Society, Edinburgh Young Greens, Feminist Society, LGBT+ Pride, Marxist Society, and Students for Justice in Palestine.
+There is also a significant left-wing presence on campus, including an anti-austerity group, Edinburgh University Anarchist Society, Edinburgh University Socialist Society, Edinburgh Young Greens, Feminist Society, LGBT+ Pride, Marxist Society, and Justice for Palestine Society.

 Protests, demonstrations and occupations are regular occurrences at the university.
 The activist group People & Planet took over Charles Stewart House in 2015 and again in 2016 in protest over the university's investment in companies active in arms manufacturing or fossil fuel extraction.
 In May 2015, a security guard was charged in relation to the occupations.

 Gaza protest

 Edinburgh University student Gaza protest, Old College Quad encampment, May 2024.

-In May 2024, student activists set up a protest camp in the Old College Quad, with some also beginning a hunger strike, and demanded divestment from companies they alleged supported the Israeli invasion of the Gaza Strip.
+From May to June 2024, student activists set up a protest camp in the Old College Quad, with some also beginning a hunger strike, and demanded divestment from companies they alleged supported the Israeli invasion of the Gaza Strip.
 The campaign, backed by more than 600 staff and the students' union, specifically targeted the university's investments in Alphabet Inc. and Amazon, and its relationship with investment firm BlackRock.
 In response, Principal Mathieson emphasised that the university would respect peaceful protest rights, while also defending its investment practices.
-The university subsequently established a working group to review its investment policies related to "armaments and controversial weapons" and launched a consultation on ethical investing principles.
-The protest camp was dismantled in June.
-In March 2025, a student was attacked with a sharp object during a Gaza protest outside the main library; Edinburgh University Students' Association alleged that the university security's slow response was reflective of "the University's attitude towards students showing their support for Palestine."
-Nevertheless, Vice Principal Colm Harmon condemned the attack, and stated the university was taking the matter seriously.
-The attacker was arrested and subsequently sentenced to a 22-month jail term.
+The university subsequently established a working group to review its investment policies and launched a consultation on ethical investing principles.
+An updated investment policy was published in May 2025, which commits the university to not invest in fossil fuels, tobacco, and "controversial armaments" such as anti-personnel mines or biological weapons.
+The policy does not preclude investment in armaments more generally, or the companies named in the 2024 divestment campaign.